Saturday, April 21st, 11am - 4pm | Forsyth Park

 Modeled after the early Earth Day celebrations, the goal of the Savannah Earth Day Festival is to open dialogues about environmental issues affecting Savannah as citizens are welcomed by a festival of tents draped by ancient live oaks.
 A wide variety of exhibitors and workshops take place with something for everyone.
 The exhibits range from state and federal government programs, local government initiatives, national conservation organizations, environmental education centers, local sustainability non-profits, academic institutions, energy companies, industries, lobbying groups, public utilities, holistic health practices, youth groups, religious institutions, and local businesses and green contractors.

-The Savannah Earth Day Festival was founded and is funded in part by The City of Savannah and is produced by Well FED Savannah and Massive Events.
+The Savannah Earth Day Festival was founded and is funded in part by The City of Savannah’s Sustainability Department and is produced by the Savannah Chatham Sustainability Coalition (SCSC).